halocline/grommet/src/js/components/Pagination/README.md

 **pagination.control.size.small.height**

-The height for each pagination control.
+The height for each control.
 Expects `string`.

 Defaults to